Dele Fadele: Death

 Fadele died after a short illness with stomach cancer in March 2018.
 He had been out of contact with fellow music journalists for a number of years, and his death was only noticed by the UK press in August 2020 when it was reported that he had died two years earlier.
 Former Melody Maker writer Simon Price was one of the first to hear, and on 21 August 2020 tweeted, "Word has been slowly breaking that Dele Fadele, the legendary NME writer, passed away two years ago."
-The news was met with widespread tributes and professional accolades.
+The news was met with widespread tributes.

 Writing for The Quietus in an article published that day, John Doran said that Fadele was "one of those gloriously larger than life figures who instantaneously makes you realise that it is sometimes the music writers and photographers who live much wilder lives than the media-managed stars they document."
 Musician and writer John Robb wrote how Fadele's "deep love of music was hypnotic ... we would spend hours talking about noise rock, hip hop and afrobeat – he was incredibly clued up on a myriad of musical styles and was a completely switched on and inspiring presence."

 Fellow NME journalist David Quantick said that he "Learned last night that Dele Fadele had died, some time ago.
 He was a brilliant friend, a lovely man and a fantastic writer.
 And he sneaked into a lot of record collections with Welfare Heroine's [sic] cover of 'Where Do You Go To My Lovely'."

+Chuck D of Public Enemy said that Fadele was the "first black journalist from the UK that ever interviewed me", and that he "thought that was amazing.
+And it was for our first important spread in the UK music press too."